BlueBoi904/portfolio/pages/posts/python_iterators.md

 Using the built-in sum() method in python, we can pass in any iterable and a starting index (optional), and python will sum all of the elements in the iterable.

-> Remember, the sum() method will accept any iterable as the first parameter, and an (optional) start index as the second parameter.
+> Remember, the sum() method will accept any iterable as the first parameter, and an (optional) starting index as the second parameter.
 ```
 # Optimized solution using sum() => sum(iterable, start(optional))